Another Book of Nothing Chapters 10-13:

 Get back!
 A rose by any other name Sweet surrender All you need is love

-Curiously, the greatest demons in Indian mythology, through their evil deeds compelled God to incarnate in human form, and being killed by his or her hand, were released from the wheel of birth and death.
+Curiously, some of the most famous and terrifying demons in Indian mythology, through the extremity of their evil deeds, compelled God to incarnate in human form, and then being killed by His or Her hand, were released from the wheel of birth and death.

-The story goes that the great demons or rakshasas, Ravana, and his brother Kumbhakarna, were previously gatekeepers of the God, Lord Vishnu, but fell a victim to pride one day by refusing entry to one of the immortal rishis, or sages, who cursed them to be born in the world.
-Desperate with grief, they ran to Vishnu who told them even he couldn’t countermand the word of such a great being, but he offered them 7 lives on earth as his devotees, or 3 lives as his enemies.
-Being great devotees, almost united to their lord in love, they chose the shorter term of separation, and thus it was that Vishnu himself incarnated as Lord Rama, their mortal enemy, in order to destroy them, thus giving rise to the universal blessing of His story and teaching, the Ramayana.
+The story goes that the great demons or rakshasas, Ravana, and his brother Kumbhakarna, were previously gatekeepers of the God, Lord Vishnu, but fell a victim to pride one day by ridiculing and refusing entry to the immortal Kumari rishis, or child sages, who cursed them to be born in the world.
+Desperate with grief, they ran to Vishnu who told them even He couldn’t countermand the word of such great beings, but he offered them a choice of having to endure 7 lives on earth as His devotees, or 3 lives as His enemies.
+Being great devotees, almost united to their lord in love, they chose the shorter term of separation.
+However, so great was their demonic power that Vishnu Himself was obliged to incarnate as Lord Rama, their mortal enemy, in order to destroy them - simultaneously giving rise to the universal blessing of His story and teaching in the Ramayana.

 No doubt there are many ways to skin a cat.
-The point here is that despite their heinous deeds, in their obsessive determination to defeat Rama, such total focus and absorption, even through hatred, completely subsumed any idea of their individualised existence.
-They thought about God all the time!
+The point here is that despite their heinous deeds as demons on earth, in their obsessive determination to defeat Rama, their total focus and absorption, even through hatred, completely subsumed any idea of their individualised existence.
+Their minds being constantly and compulsively fixed on His image and how to destroy Him, in effect they thought about God all the time!

-Such is the ultimate goal - when the mirror alone remains as it is, reflecting nothing, not even itself.
-To attain such concentrated focus we have so many images of gods and goddesses,prophets and incarnations, saints and sages; their words and stories, miracles and wonders.
+Such is the ultimate goal of any spiritual practice - when the empty mirror of mind alone remains as it is, reflecting nothing, not even itself, nevertheless, as an aid in helping us still the mind and attain such concentrated focus we have so many images of Gods and Goddesses, prophets and incarnations, saints and sages; their words and stories, miracles and wonders.
+We have devotional worship, meditation and spiritual practices.
 We have rituals and remembrances; religions, rules and regulations.
-But please do judge for yourself their validity and relevance.
-Test them!
-Taste them!
-Try them!
-See whether they take you closer to the centre of your soul - or do they engender fear and deny your right to see God yourself.
+However, it is up to us to judge for ourselves their validity and relevance by testing, tasting and trying them to see whether they take us closer to the 'centre' of our soul - or whether they engender separateness and fear, or even deny our right to see God for ourselves.

-Indeed, there seems to be no shortage of politicians who love to claim that God is on their side in order to boost their power base, and similarly no shortage of religionists who would have the state enforce adherence to their beliefs and obedience to their dictates.
-All too often, what seems to happen is that words that were originally intended to lead us to total spiritual freedom become selected and manipulated to perpetuate our dependence, bondage, and fear of some external authority in this world or beyond.
+Indeed, there has never been a shortage of politicians eager to announce their religiosity and claim that God is on their side or that they are fighting for God thereby boosting their power base, and similarly, no shortage of religionists who would have the state enforce adherence to their beliefs and obedience to their dictates alone.
+All too often then, what seems to happen is that words that were originally intended to lead us to total spiritual and unconditioned freedom become selectively chosen and manipulated to perpetuate our dependence, bondage and fear of some external authority in this world or beyond.

-When dear Jesus says: “The kingdom of god is within you,” surely he means in you.
+When dear Jesus says: “The kingdom of god is within you,” surely he means in you - meaning in every single individual, soul or being.
 Not the church, mosque or temple, priest, imam or guru.
-Even if they have true realisation, it has to be yours to be real.
-Jesus’s statement, and indeed all his teaching, predicates no external authority between you and himself or the kingdom of heaven - between you and God; and for this alone he paid the supreme sacrifice in this world.
+Even if others have or have had true realisation, it has to be ours to be real.
+Jesus’s statement, and indeed all his teaching, predicates no external authority or priestly intervention between us and himself or the kingdom of heaven - between us and God; and for this alone he paid the supreme sacrifice in this world.

-As I understand it, he said nothing about sex before marriage or with the same sex either; divorce, abortion or birth control, let alone smoking tobacco or drugs, what or what not to eat and a host of other worldly matters that we are told by religionists are very important – but are they?
-He spoke about feelings and purity of heart - to do unto others as we would have them do unto us, and his teaching was to deal with the world as it demands, but not to confuse its regulations and opinions with the love of God - and to clearly distinguish between them.
+As I understand it, Jesus also did not moralise and in fact said nothing about sex before marriage or with the same sex either; divorce, abortion or birth control, let alone smoking tobacco or drugs, what or what not to eat or wear and a host of other worldly matters and concerns that we are told by some religionists are very important and commanded by God – but are they?
+He only spoke about feelings and purity of heart as in doing unto others as we would have them do unto us, and his teaching was to deal with the world as it demands, but not to confuse its regulations, opinions and politics with the love of God - and indeed, to clearly distinguish the difference...

 Render unto Caesar that which is Caesar’s, and unto God, that which is God’s.